The developing rules of alternative fuels

 The developing rules of alternative fuelsWritten by

-By Juliette Lehman, Naval Architect, Elliott Bay Design Group
+By Juliette Lehman, naval architect, Elliott Bay Design Group

 Editor’s Note: This article appeared in the March 2024 issue of Marine Log magazine.